Evomon field guide

 Evomon Beginner Guide

 New players should build one reliable team before chasing every shiny, ride, dungeon, or premium shortcut.
+A simple first route is starter typing, early catches, quests, daily missions, and skill books.

 Quick answer